ifaizanahmedk/nd0191-c1-myreads/starter/README.md

 ├── README.md - This file.
 ├── SEARCH_TERMS.md # The whitelisted short collection of available search terms for you to use with your app.
 ├── package.json # npm package manager file.
 It's unlikely that you'll need to modify this.
-├── public
+├── .gitignore # List all files / folders that you want to ignore for git ├── public
 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY